Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 The habit that’ll make you love and value yourself.

-Self-love journaling, as I like to call it, consists of writing three things you like about yourself or ways in which you add value to someone’s life.
+As I like to call it, self-love journaling consists of writing three things you like about yourself or ways in which you add value to someone’s life.
 Everyday.

-The trick here, as with every journaling exercise if you ask me, is to try not to repeat the same thing day after day.
-Instead, you should make an effort to come up with different things each time.
+As with every journaling exercise, if you ask me, the trick is to try not to repeat the same thing day after day.
+Instead, it would help if you made an effort to come up with different things each time.

 Doing so will force you to see things about yourself you normally take for granted.